Policy

 are responsible for recovering their own subrogation lien unless the SI

-employer is bankrupt, and the claim has been reverted back to BWC to handle the
+employer is bankrupt, and the claim has been reverted to BWC to handle the

 claim.
 An exception to this rule is if BWC has paid for a prosthetic device in